albertleecn/mesos/docs/upgrades.md

 # Upgrading Mesos

-This document serves as a guide for users who wish to upgrade an existing mesos cluster.
+This document serves as a guide for users who wish to upgrade an existing Mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.26.x to 0.27.x ##

+* Mesos 0.27 introduces the concept of _implicit roles_.
+In previous releases, configuring roles required specifying a static whitelist of valid role names on master startup (via the `--roles` flag).
+In Mesos 0.27, if `--roles` is omitted, _any_ role name can be used; controlling which principals are allowed to register as which roles should be done using [ACLs](authorization.md).
+The role whitelist functionality is still supported but is deprecated.

+* The Allocator API has changed due to the introduction of implicit roles.
+Custom allocator implementations will need to be updated.
+See [MESOS-4000](https://issues.apache.org/jira/browse/MESOS-4000) for more information.

 ## Upgrading from 0.25.x to 0.26.x ##